cognisant/Docs.DevelopmentProcess/README.md

 ### 1Password

-1Password is the password manager the team uses to store and share work-related passwords securely.
+[1Password](https://1password.com) is the password manager the team uses to store and share work-related passwords securely.

 Team members use private vaults to manage passwords for their work-related accounts.

-There is also customer-specific vaults.
+There are also customer-specific vaults.
 These are used for managing shared credentials associated with a specific customer, or a software system used by that customer.

 If a team member needs to use the credentials of a shared account, they can find them in the relevant vault.

 ### Planning Poker Cards

 During [estimation](#estimating-effort) sessions, planning poker cards containing Fibonacci numbers (1–21) are used to allow team members to choose, and then simultaneously reveal their estimates.
-Six-player decks can be purchased from [https://agilestationery.co.uk/products/estimation-poker-cards](https://agilestationery.co.uk/products/estimation-poker-cards) using the discount code `THANKYOU` to receive 20% off.
+Six-player decks can be purchased from [Agile Stationary](https://agilestationery.co.uk/products/estimation-poker-cards) using the discount code `THANKYOU` to receive 20% off.

 ### Slack